mattbellis/Siena-College-CSIS-200/USING_pico.md

 It will prompt you for the filename to save it to.
 If you want to save it to the same name (the usual), just hit **Enter**.
 Otherwise, enter in a new filename and hit **Enter**.

+There are a bunch of other commands at the bottom of the screen, most involving the Ctrl key.
+You can explore these at your leisure.